Growth of nonsymmetric operads: Acknowledgments

 \section{Acknowledgments}

-The authors thank Yanhong Bao, Yu Ye, and Zerui Zhang for reading an earlier version of the paper, thank Jason Bell for pointing out the fact that the partition generating function is not holonomic and for providing several references, and thank Vladimir Dotsenko for email exchanges and for his interesting remarks on the subject.
+The authors thank the referee for his/her careful reading and valuable comments.
+The authors thank Yanhong Bao, Yu Li, Yu Ye, and Zerui Zhang for reading an earlier version of the paper, thank Jason Bell for pointing out the fact that the partition generating function is not holonomic and for providing several references, and thank Vladimir Dotsenko for email exchanges and for his interesting remarks on the subject.
 Z.-H. Qi, Y.-J. Xu and X.-G. Zhao would like to thank J.J.
 Zhang and the department of Mathematics at the University of Washington for the hospitality during their visits.
+Z.-H. Qi was partially supported by National Science Foundation of China (Nos.
+11971460, 12071137) and Science and Technology Commission of Shanghai Municipality (No. 18dz2271000).
 Y.-J. Xu was partially supported by National Science Foundation of China (Nos.
-11501317, 11471186, 11871301, 11426142), Natural Science Foundation of Shandong Province (No. ZR2014AQ027), China Postdoctoral Science Foundation (No. 2016M600530), and Natural Science Foundation of Qufu Normal University (No. BSQD20130142).
+11501317, 11871301), and China Postdoctoral Science Foundation (No. 2016M600530).
 J.J.
 Zhang was partially supported by the US National Science Foundation (Nos.
-DMS-1700825 and DMS-200101).
-X.-G. Zhao was partially supported by the Natural Science Foundation of Huizhou University (hzu201804).
+DMS-1700825 and DMS-2001015).
+X.-G. Zhao was partially supported by the Natural Science Foundation of Huizhou University (HZU202001, HZU201804) and the Characteristic Innovation Project of Guangdong Provincial Department of Education (2020KTSCX145).